 No person has applied for leave of Court to bring proceedings on behalf of the association or intervene in any proceedings to which the association is a party for the purpose of taking responsibility on behalf of the association for all or any part of those proceedings.

 RESPONSIBLE PERSONS' REPORT

-Signed in accordance with a resolution of the Responsible Persons.
+Signed on behalf of the Responsible Persons.

 Director: